RISCfuture/giffy/README.md

 ### /latex

-Uses The `pdflatex` binary to render a LaTeX math snippet to a PDF file, and then ImageMagick to convert it to an image, and then AWS S3 to upload the image.
+Uses the `pdflatex` binary to render a LaTeX math snippet to a PDF file, and then ImageMagick to convert it to an image, and then AWS S3 to upload the image.
 See {LaTeXController}.